 stay connected to nature with these resources!

-Treasure Hunt in Gwynns Falls Park, Baltimore City (and in your local park, garden, walking in your neighborhood or looking out a window!)
+(or in your local garden, park, walking through your neighborhood, or from looking out your window!)

 Photos and checklist for spotting animals and plants.
 Enjoy your adventure!

 Guidelines and preparations for being outdoors in nature.
 It also includes three nature activities - creating a sit spot, story of the day, and Circle of Thanks.

 Site-specific activities that can be done in the Winans Meadow area of Gwynns Falls Trail in Baltimore.
 Explore habit of wildlife and human ancestors! - water, food, shelter, and space.
 The guide was created by Parks and People Foundation and the Natural History Society of MD as a "Teacher's Handbook for a Nature and Cultural Field Trip on the Gwynns Falls Trail."

 Activities and ideas for nature-based home-school.
 From a"Staying Connected:

 Nature Play and Learning" webinar presented by the Eastern Region Association of Forest and Nature Schools.

 This has 31 hands-on field activities to "connect art, science, math, and critical thinking, while encouraging students and mentors alike to recognize and record the wonder and beauty in the natural world.”

 Activities to help kids explore their neighborhoods.
 Based in New York City, but all activities in this workbook can be applied to our own neighborhoods

 Created by Kerry Wixted from the Maryland Department of Natural Resources